szcompressor/SZp/README.md

 * Major author and developer: Jiajun Huang, Sheng Di
 * Supervisor: Sheng Di

-This is the official repository of SZp, an extreme-fast error-bounded lossy compressor: CPU version (supporting openMP).
+This is the official repository of SZp, an extreme-fast error-bounded lossy compressor.
+It is a CPU compressor (supporting openMP).
 The design and optimizations of SZp are published under the name fZ-light in SC '24.

 ## Installation